pyinat/pyinaturalist/docs/examples.rst

 Notebooks
 ---------
 Example Jupter notebooks.
-To run these more easily, see `inaturalist-notebook <https://github.com/JWCook/inaturalist-notebook>`_ for a Jupyter container with all prerequisites installed.
+To run these more easily, see `pyinaturalist-notebook <https://github.com/JWCook/pyinaturalist-notebook>`_ for a Jupyter container with all prerequisites installed.

 .. toctree::